Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 ## Allocate a Relay server

 To create an [allocation](https://docs.unity.com/relay/en/manual/allocations) on a Relay, make an authenticated call to the Unity backend using the SDK.
-On the host, call the `CreateAllocationAsync` method with the maximum number of expected peers.
+To do this, call the `CreateAllocationAsync` method on the host with the maximum number of expected peers.
 For example, a host that requests a maximum of three peer connections reserves four slots for a four player game.
 This function can throw exceptions, which you can catch to learn about the error that caused them.

 ```csharp
 //Ask Unity Services to allocate a Relay server that will handle up to eight players: seven peers and the host.